fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-overview.md

 To retrieve data from the `DataModel`, run the following query:

 ```
-DataTable table = model.Data // Output is the data format is  DataTable
+DataTable table = model.Data // Output of the data format is DataTable
 ```

 ### Dispose DataModel object